sfuruya0612/snatch/README.md

 # snatch
-AWSリソース情報を取得するGolang製ツール
+Cli command to get and display Amazon Web Services resources.
+This tool allows cli to retrieve the necessary contents without logging into the Management console.
+The concept is that you can continue working without leaving the black screen (Terminal software).

 ## Getting started

+### Required
-* Go 1.11.x or later.
+* Go version 1.11.x or later.
 * You need to set your $GOPATH and have $GOPATH/bin in your path.

 ### Install